HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 hmp run examples/projects/04_streamflow_intermittence_in_transient/step4_transient.toml
 hmp run examples/projects/04_streamflow_intermittence_in_transient/step5_export.toml
 ```

+A simulation driven by the drainage boundary does not need the network burnt
+into the DEM. `[geographic.enforce_streams]` and `[geographic.river_network]`
+reshape the routing surface the flow paths are traced on, and no boundary
+condition reads it: measured over 36 steps and 27004 cells, enabling both moves
+the head by 0 m and the release flux by 0, and moves only `watershed_fill`, by
+up to 13.4 m.
+They stay in `project.toml`, where the calibration protocol
+measures the extent of the simulated network along those flow paths and would
+otherwise score a disagreement between two datasets.
+So step2 and step3 declare
+data sources and nothing else, and their heads are step1's.

 step3 is not a child of step2: both declare `base_config = "step1_minimal.toml"`,
 so both build the same model from the same root.
 What differs between them is